KaiserBi/Wheezes-and-Crackles/README.md

 ##  Training
 -  run train.py for training.
 Adjust configurations in config.json
+-  Using AMP would significantly decrease time taken for every epoch
 -  Or you can use my pre-trained model under the 'models' folder
 -  the image below shows the train result for 250 epochs for a ResNet with 4 blocks
   ![Train result after 250 epochs, with 4 residual blocks](Result%20plots/Train_result_250_epoch.jpeg)